libp2p/specs/pubsub/gossipsub/partial-messages.md

 peer did not send a value.

-Upon receiving a `partsMetadata` a node SHOULD respond with only parts the peer wants.
+Upon receiving a `partsMetadata` a node SHOULD respond with only parts the peer doesn't have.

 A later `partsMetadata` replaces a prior one.

-`partsMetadata` can be used during heartbeat gossip to inform non-mesh topic peers about parts this node has.
+During heartbeat gossip, `partsMetadata` can be used to inform a random subset of non-mesh topic peers about the parts held by this node, similar to full message IHAVE gossip.

 Implementations are free to select when to send an update to their peers based on signaling bandwidth tradeoff considerations.